msp-strath/cs208-logic/pages/halting-problem.md

 ### Solution says “loops”, then spoiler halts

-Conversly, we can prove formally from the axioms that, if the solution `p` says “false” then the spoiler program does halt:
+Conversely, we can prove from the axioms that, if the solution `p` says “false” then the spoiler program does halt:

+FIXME: put a rough plan of the proof here

 ```focused-nd {id=haltingproblem-2}
 (config